SysKitTeam/docs-point/governance-and-automation/sensitivity-review/request-sensitivity-review.md

 Here's how to request owners to review the sensitivity labels on their workspaces.

 * Navigate to the **Sites Overview screen** by clicking the Sites button on the left side of the screen
   * The same actions can also be taken from the **Teams & Groups Overview** screen.
 * **Select one or more workspaces (1)** that you want to request a sensitivity labels review for
 * On the right side of the screen, **click the arrow next to Manage Sensitivity (2)** button
-* **Click the Ask Owners action (3)** and a confirmnation dialog opens
+* **Click the Ask Owners action (3)**, and a confirmation dialog opens
 * Here, you can **leave a comment (4)** if you feel one is needed and **click the Ask Owners button (5)** to request a review

 ![Sensitivity Review](../../.gitbook/assets/request-sensitivity-review.png)

 ![Sensitivity Review - Request](../../.gitbook/assets/request-sensitivity-review-request.png)

-After that, the dialog confirms that the task has been sent and lets you know that you can **check the newly created tasks by going to the Governance screen, and under Sensitivity Review, clicking Requested Reviews**.
+After that, the dialog confirms that the task has been sent and lets you know that you can **check the newly created tasks by going to the Governance screen and, under Sensitivity Review, clicking Requested Reviews**.

 {% hint style="information" %}